Win a Breathtaking Bryson City Giveaway

 The Hunger Games Film Location, Henry River Village NC

 The village Company Store (pic above) served as Mellark's Bakery in The Hunger Games.
 The movie, which stars Jennifer Lawrence, Liam Hemsworth, Josh Hutcherson, Elizabeth Banks, Lenny Kravitz, and Woody Harrelson, filmed nine days in Henry River.
 One of the mill houses was sacrificed during an explosion for the movie.
-While you can see parts of the village from the main road, come for a closer look during special events below.

 Henry River Village Store